UK Political Parties on Stamp Duty: From Manifestos to Policy Reality

 Key Takeaways

-• Labour's 2024 manifesto focused on housing supply rather than stamp duty reform, then increased the surcharge to 5% in October 2024
+- Labour's 2024 manifesto focused on housing supply rather than stamp duty reform, then increased the additional property surcharge from 3% to 5% in October 2024

-• IFS and IfG analysis found that abolition would primarily benefit wealthier homeowners in southern England
+- IFS and IfG analysis found that abolition would primarily benefit wealthier homeowners in southern England — 60% of all SDLT is paid on properties south of Birmingham

-• Parliamentary debate in October 2025 saw cross-party support for reform but deep disagreement on funding the revenue gap
+- Parliamentary debate in October 2025 saw cross-party agreement that SDLT is economically damaging, but deep disagreement on how to fund replacement revenue

 UK Political Parties on Stamp Duty